warpspeed6/awstools/README.md

 S3 bucket generates an event and triggers the lambda. lambda checks if its wildcard and rejects it, else approves it using mechanize library.
 An email is sent in either case.

+*
+* athenatest.py: Runs a query on the CloudTrail logs
+* s3-alert.py: Sends a Slack Alert